 Analysis of Poem "To A Daughter Leaving Home" by Linda Pastan

-Linda Pastan and To A Daughter Leaving Home
+Linda Pastan And A Summary of To A Daughter Leaving Home

 To A Daughter Leaving Home is a poem that describes the memory of a mother teaching her young daughter to ride a bicycle.

 The contrasts are clear - the title suggests that her daughter is now old enough to leave home, yet the poem concentrates on the past, when she was only a child.
 The poet carefully and cleverly extends the metaphor of the bike as part of life's journey.

 Linda Pastan's poems are often windows into domestic life at all levels, taking in husband and wife issues, the difficulties of motherhood and the complex relationships between family members.

 To A Daughter Leaving Home focuses on a particular aspect of family life, learning to ride a bike, something we've all had a go at, and turns this simple experience into a threshold moment.